Vichy: Reine des villes d'eaux

-The 1950s and 1960s would become the most ostentatious period for Vichy, complete with parading personalities, visits from crowned heads (The Glaoui, the Pasha of Marrakech, Prince Rainier III of Monaco) and profits from a massive influx of North African French clients who holidayed in Vichy, spending lavishly.
+The 1950s and 1960s would become the most ostentatious period for Vichy, complete with parading personalities, visits from crowned heads (Thami El Glaoui, the Pasha of Marrakech; Prince Rainier III of Monaco) and profits from a massive influx of North African French clients who holidayed in Vichy, spending lavishly.
 There were thirteen cinemas (which sometimes showed special previews), eight dance halls and three theatres.
 It was at this period that the station would take the title of "Reine des villes d'eaux" (Queen of the Spa Towns).